rajinder-yadav/dm-css/README.md

-# DM-CSS The Fast Compact CSS Toolkit for Designers
+# DM-CSS a CSS Toolkit for everyone
 <!-- TOC -->

 - [Introduction](#introduction)